risk-first/website/menagerie/Agency-Risk.md

 > "Which brings us to the largest fragilizer of society, and greatest generator of crises, absence of 'skin in the game.'
 Some become antifragile at the expense of others by getting the upside (or gains) from volatility, variations, and disorder and exposing others to the downside risks of losses or harm." - [Nassim Nicholas Taleb, _Antifragile_](http://a.co/d/07LfBTI)

 This kind of financial exposure isn't very common on software projects.
 [Fixed Price Contracts](One-Size-Fits-No-One#waterfall) and [Employee Stock Options](https://en.wikipedia.org/wiki/Employee_stock_option) are two exceptions.
-But Frederick Herzberg's two-factor theory suggests that there are other kinds of skin-in-the-game: the intrinsic interest in the work being done, or extrinsic factors such as the recognition, achievement, or personal growth derived from it.
+But  David McClelland's Needs Theory suggests that there are other kinds of skin-in-the-game: the intrinsic interest in the work being done, or extrinsic factors such as the recognition, achievement, or personal growth derived from it.

-> "The two-factor theory ... states that there are certain factors in the workplace that cause job satisfaction, while a separate set of factors cause dissatisfaction." - [Two-Factor Theory, _Wikipedia_](https://en.wikipedia.org/wiki/Two-factor_theory)
+> "Need theory, ...proposed by psychologist David McClelland, is a motivational model that attempts to explain how the needs for achievement, power, and affiliation affect the actions of people from a managerial context...
+McClelland stated that we all have these three types of motivation regardless of age, sex, race, or culture.
+The type of motivation by which each individual is driven derives from their life experiences and the opinions of their culture. " - [Need Theory, _Wikipedia_](https://en.wikipedia.org/wiki/Need_theory)

-So one mitigation for [Agency Risk](Agency-Risk) is therefore to use these extrinsic factors.
+So one mitigation for [Agency Risk](Agency-Risk) is therefore to employ these extrinsic factors.
 By making individuals responsible and rewarded for the success or failure of projects, we can align their personal motivations with those of the project.

 > "One key to success in a mission is establishing clear lines of blame." - [Henshaw's Law, _Akin's Laws Of Spacecraft Design_](https://spacecraft.ssl.umd.edu/akins_laws.html)